mapcrafter/mapcrafter/README.md

 **v.0.1 (December 2012)**

-* First version on github, features:
+* First version on GitHub
+* Features:
-* Rendering minecraft worlds to tiles and an html file to view them like a Google Map
+  * Render Minecraft Worlds to tiles and an HTML-File to view them like a Google Map
   * Incremental rendering, multithreading